EdwardAstill/sectiony/README.md

 ## Features

 ### Geometry Visualization
 You can visualize the cross-section geometry, including accurate rendering of curved segments.
+Holes are automatically clipped to only show where they intersect with solid material.

 ```python
 from sectiony.library import i